richeyward/richeyward.github.io/content/posts/digitron/turing-complete/04-cpu-1/index.md

 lastmod: 2024-09-03T19:30:28.858Z
 ---

-## Initial
+## Introduction

-The foundations are now set to build our first CPU, i.e. a device that can take instructions and action them.
-Unlike in MHRD however, it will be possible to craft the instructions ourselves.
-It will be basic, but it will be of our own creation.
+With the foundations now in place, it’s time to build our first CPU—capable of receiving and executing instructions.
+Unlike in MHRD, here we have the flexibility to craft our own instruction set.
+While it may be basic initially, the CPU will be of our own design and creation.

+---

 ## Arithmetic Engine

-The last ALU component was basic, and this challenge can extend it by adding `ADD` and `SUB` functionality to it.
-It's entirely possible to use the same method of using Demorgans and only use one logic gate for the first four instructions, however as some new shiny gates were just unlocked, using them instead looks cleaner.
+We begin by enhancing the previous ALU design by adding `ADD` and `SUB` functionalities.
+While it’s possible to use De Morgan’s laws and rely on a single logic gate for the first four operations, it’s cleaner and more efficient to use the newly unlocked gates.

-For the input instruction, it's also cleaner to use a bit splitter and a decoder to handle choosing which instruction is requested.
-Next, the inputs are connected to an `OR`, `NAND`, `NOR` and `NAND` gate with the output of each connected to a switch.
-The enable of each switch is then controlled using the decoder bit.
+For handling instruction input, a bit splitter and a decoder simplify selecting the desired operation.
+The inputs are routed to `OR`, `NAND`, `NOR`, and `NAND` gates, with each output connected to a switch.
+The decoder then controls the enable signal for each switch.

-The final two bits used in the decoder are for `ADD` and `SUB`.
-There is not a subtractor component however this can be replicated by negating the second input.
-For these two instructions, the same adder is used, the only difference being if the second value is negated or not using a `Negator` and `MUX`.
-This completes our ALU.
+The final two bits in the decoder correspond to `ADD` and `SUB` operations.
+Since there is no specific subtractor component, subtraction is achieved by negating the second input.
+The same adder handles both `ADD` and `SUB`, with a `Negator` and a `MUX` determining whether the second input is negated.
+This completes the ALU, which can still be edited for improvements later.

-It should be noted that this design can be now plugged into designs but still can be edited in future.

 ![Arithmetic Engine](<arithmetic engine.png>)

+---

 ## Overture Architecture

-The time has come to build our first architecture, the **Overture**.
-This is not a one off challenge like before, but a design that will be improved upon over time.
-If you improve the design and go back to a previous challenge, the latest one will appear.
+We are now ready to build our first CPU architecture: **Overture**.
+Unlike previous challenges, this design will be refined over time, and improvements will carry over to earlier challenges when revisited.

+---

 ## Registers

-This starts with an `Instruction`, `INPUT` and `OUTPUT`, with six `Register` components called `REG 0` to `REG 5`.
-Note that these are stuck in place and cannot be moved.
-This is fine, as it allows space to evolve.
+The architecture starts with three key components: `Instruction`, `INPUT`, and `OUTPUT`, along with six `Register` components named `REG 0` to `REG 5`.
+These registers are fixed in place, allowing space for future expansion.

-The instruction bytes at this time are simple, where values are copied from one place to another.
-The three lowest bits indicate the *destination* while the next three indicate the *source*.
-The two highest bits are not used at this time.
+At this stage, the instruction set is simple: values are copied from one location to another.
+The three lowest bits of the instruction specify the destination, while the next three bits indicate the source.
+The two highest bits are unused for now.

-The mapping for the inputs/output bit values are:
+Here’s how the inputs and outputs map to the instruction bits:

 ```txt
 000 - REG 0